-Incorporating feedback into the goal setting process allows for expectations to be clarified, difficulty to be adjusted, and recognition given.
-In particular when a goal is long-term in nature, it’s important to set benchmarks that help people gauge their success and see their achievement.
+Incorporating feedback into the goal-setting process allows for expectations to be clarified, difficulty to be adjusted, and recognition to be given.
+In particular, when a goal is long-term in nature, it’s important to set benchmarks that help people gauge their success and see their achievement.
 It is also helpful if you can create an open feedback line to ensure communication about the given task does not go stale.
 If there is a question or misunderstanding, you want it to be addressed!

 We are often motivated by achievement, so we’ll judge a goal by how difficult we perceive it to be.
 If it is too easy, we won’t give it as much attention and energy.
-However, it demands us to stretch ourselves in order to achieve the recognition of a job well done, we are more likely to be motivated to excel.
+Too difficult we might not have the skills necessary to accomplish it.
+However, if it demands us to stretch ourselves just outside our comfort zone.
+We are more likely to be motivated to excel and achieve the recognition of a job well done.
 Challenging ourselves and others is one of the key ways to encourage growth and set employees up for leadership in the future.

-Creating goals that motivate (rather than stifle or exhaust) can be difficult, especially when the tasks at hand are complex or in uncharted territory.
-By considering the five key characteristics of goals that motivate, you can create an environment of enthusiasm and set your team up for success.
+Creating goals that motivate (rather than stifle or exhaust) can be difficult.
+This is especially true when the tasks at hand are complex or in uncharted territory.
+Consider these five key characteristics of goals that motivate to create an environment of enthusiasm and set your team up for success.

 How will you hold yourself accountable to create goals that motivate for your team this year?